-During the 2022 financial year, and for each meeting, it met with the Statutory Auditors and the Group Chief Financial Officer (during the review of the financial statements), in the absence of the Chief Executive Officer.
+During the 2023 financial year, it met with the Statutory Auditors, the Group Chief Financial Officer and the Head of internal audit during the review of the financial statements, in the absence of the Chief Executive Officer.
 The review of the financial statements was accompanied by a presentation made by the Statutory Auditors highlighting the main results of their work and the accounting methods used, as well as by a presentation made by the Group Chief Financial Officer describing risk exposure and material off-balance sheet liabilities.
 The review of the financial statements was accompanied by a management presentation describing SCOR's exposure to social and environmental risks.